Play this article via Text To Speech

 CPT – Critical Pull Time

 The time in which an order is in danger of not shipping in time for customer delivery cut-offs.
-This happens to an order when it’s in danger of being shipped out late to a customer.
-Amazon really doesn’t want this to happen so they’ll send out PAs or PGs to pull them and take them to be shipped out ASAP.
+When an order is in danger of being shipped out late to a customer, CPT occurs.
+Amazon really doesn’t want this to happen!
+Amazon will send out PAs or PGs to pull them and take them to be shipped out ASAP.

 CRaP – Can’t Realize a Profit

 Refers to products that Amazon identifies as having low profit values, being unprofitable or items are at risk of being unprofitable.
-The term was created by Amazon’s finance team to describe items that are structurally unprofitable for the company to sell on its marketplace.
+Amazon’s finance team created the term to describe items that are structurally unprofitable for the company to sell on its marketplace.

 CS – Customer Service